IronCoreLabs/search-edeks/README.md

 ```

 For example `search-edeks -f edeks.txt -i 1201 -h` would search `edeks.txt` for any EDEKs that were created using KMS config ID `1201`.

+## Releasing

+* update the version in Cargo.toml according to semver before tagging for release
+* push a tag matching the version in Cargo.toml.
+  * a release build will be run against it which will upload artifacts to a github release
+  * the version in Cargo.toml will be uploaded to crates.io